FlatFilers/platform-sdk-starter/README.md

 2. Can we support this code for the next 6 months until a breaking release?
 3. Does this work as we expect it to?

+---
-## FAQ
+### FAQ

-- How can I lowercase an email field anytime input is provided by a file or manual entry?
+- **How can I lowercase an email field anytime input is provided by a file or manual entry?**
   - This is a good use for field `compute`.
 This function will be idempotent (running it over and over on the same input produces the same output and state)
-- How can check the type and size of an url and return an error if the linked file is > 5mb or not an image?
+- **How can check the type and size of an url and return an error if the linked file is > 5mb or not an image?**
   - Currently this is best accomplished with a text field named `s3_url` that will match to the URL provided in the upload, and a row `compute` that stores the size of the download to `s3_url_size`, `s3_url_size` should have an `validate` of less than 5mb.
   - In the near future this will be handled with a computed filed that takes `s3_url` as an input and outputs `s3_url_size`.
   - In the longer term this will be handled by a `SmartURLCapture` field that stores URLs to a synced s3 bucket and provides metadata about the download including size.
 The `validate` will run on the size property of the `SmartURLCapture` field
-- Using a domain name (www.flatfile.com) field, how can I call the clearbit API and populate another field with an image url to their logo?
+- **Using a domain name (www.flatfile.com) field, how can I call the clearbit API and populate another field with an image url to their logo?**
   - Currently this is best accomplished via a row `compute`.
   - Eventually we will build in Clearbit-integrated fields.
-- When adding an EmailField, if I specify “showSpamScore: true” I want a second, non-matcheable, readonly column to be added immediately after `email` called Spam Score.
-On input of any email I want to update the spam score field with the results from an API.
+- **When adding an EmailField, if I specify “showSpamScore: true” I want a second, non-matcheable, readonly column to be added immediately after `email` called Spam Score.
+On input of any email I want to update the spam score field with the results from an API.**
   - To get similar behavior use row `compute` to fake a computed field like the previous three examples.
   - The result is possible but this implementation is currently not possible with the SDK.
   - Implementing this behavior requires composite fields or changes to the SchemaDDL so that a single Field call can emit to underlying fields
-- Can I round a number to two decimal places and simultaneously add a warning saying “this number was rounded to two decimal places: original number 90.090293
+- **Can I round a number to two decimal places and simultaneously add a warning saying “this number was rounded to two decimal places: original number 90.090293**
   - This needs to be done via `recordCompute` or `batchRecordsCompute`.
 We currently only allow mutating data and simultaneously adding message in those hooks.
-- How can I generate an error if an email is an invalid format that says “Email is invalid format”
+- **How can I generate an error if an email is an invalid format that says “Email is invalid format”**
   - This would be accomplished with `validate`.
-- How can I normalize a phone number and use a nearby country field to “hint” which country the phone number may belong to get a more accurate result?
-The country field must be normalized to an ISO code first.
+- **How can I normalize a phone number and use a nearby country field to “hint” which country the phone number may belong to get a more accurate result?
+The country field must be normalized to an ISO code first.**
   - At first glance this could work as a row `compute` to add Country code to phone numbers.
   - In a future version of the SDK, this probably requires hooks to influence the matching system.
-- Can this be used to customize the schema based on the user that is logging in?
+- **Can this be used to customize the schema based on the user that is logging in?**
   - No. That wouldn't result in the proper user experience because the schema is for every user.
   - To customize behavior per user requires writing custom react editors for fields that specialize based on the logged-in user, then tying these editors or other custom functionality in with SchemaIL.
 We haven't written these custom fields, nor tied them in with SchemaIL.
-- Can the SDK be used to generate dynamic schemas tied to my ORM or database definition
+- **Can the SDK be used to generate dynamic schemas tied to my ORM or database definition?**
   - Currently this may be possible, but it isn't recommended.
   - Eventually this will be possible by writing tools that translate from ORM or database DDL to schemaIL.
 We are currently solidifying the core functionality of the platform and this will remain out of scope for the foreseeable future.